nyashaChiza/pmt-analytics/README.md

 ## Project Overview

-This project leverages 10 years of Balanced Scorecard (BSC) data from a 30-employee organization to develop predictive models and interactive dashboards.
+This project leverages Balanced Scorecard (BSC) data from an organization to develop predictive models and interactive dashboards.
 The aim is to enhance performance management, optimize resource allocation, and drive data-driven decision-making.

 ## Table of Contents